Soundwave (Transformers): Toys

-Although the Beast Wars toy line had concluded in 1998, this sub-line was released during the Beast Machines era.
-Although the figures lack robot modes, they all feature vestigial robotic components—such as Soundwave's robot head, concealed within his bat mouth.
-A re-deco of the figure known as Leatherneck was intended for release in Transformers: Universe, but did not come to fruition.

-This figure was based on drawings by Hasbro designer Tim Bradley.

 Transformers: Cybertron

 In Transformers: Cybertron, Soundwave's origins are greatly altered.
 While in the original G1 continuity, he was a native of Cybertron like Megatron and Starscream, this incarnation of Soundwave is the second Transformer from the mysterious Planet X. This is also the first incarnation to have an actual vehicle mode.
 He transforms into a Planet X Jet (bearing a resemblance to a stealth bomber) and is partnered with a smaller robot called Laserbeak (Killer Condor in Japan).
 In the English dub of this series, he has a synthesized voice, similar to his G1 counterpart.
-Unlike the Generation One Soundwave, he speaks like a modern disc jockey—using terms like "He got served" and "Peace out, bots" and calling the battlefield, "The Floor", giving him more of a personality than his normally emotionless G1 counterpart.
+Unlike the Generation One Soundwave, he speaks like a modern disc jockey—using terms like "He got served" and "Peace out, bots", and calling the battlefield, "The Floor", giving him more of a personality than his normally emotionless G1 counterpart.
 This version of Soundwave is unique in comparison to any other incarnation, as while in most other continuities, outside of the Armada trilogy, Soundwave was Megatron's most loyal soldier, this Soundwave has no true loyalty towards the Decepticon leader.

 The package bio for Soundwave mentions that Planet X itself may be a total deception, and that it is actually a term the agents use to refer to their service to Unicron.
 Although he and Sideways are the survivors of a dead civilization, they actually serve Unicron throughout space and time as his heralds in taking over new worlds to replace his loss of previous forms.

 Soundwave is armed with two cannons, and can hide himself behind holograms when working in conjunction with Laserbeak.